-A few months ago I stumbled on A Discovery of Witches as a TV series and I fell in love with it, so my next step was obviously to read the book.
+A few months ago I stumbled on A Discovery of Witches by Deborah Harkness as a TV series and I fell in love with it, so my next step was obviously to read the book.
 Unfortunately it fell short of my expectations.

 Deep in the stacks of Oxford’s Bodleian Library, young scholar Diana Bishop unwittingly calls up a bewitched alchemical manuscript in the course of her research.
 Descended from an old and distinguished line of witches, Diana wants nothing to do with sorcery; so after a furtive glance and a few notes, she banishes the book to the stacks.
 But her discovery sets a fantastical underworld stirring, and a horde of daemons, witches, and vampires soon descends upon the library.
 Diana has stumbled upon a coveted treasure lost for centuries — and she is the only creature who can break its spell.